 One of the best ways to reprogram yourself so this tendency doesn’t rule you is by getting to know a person as an individual.
 Understanding others and empathizing is a big part of this.
 Look at them for their humanity and learn about what is important to them, the things they like to do, and what their lives are like outside of work– learn about their families.

-See them as people with dreams and goals, and strengths and weakness.
+See them as people with dreams and goals and strengths and weaknesses.
 Overall, view them as fellow human beings – a brother or sister in the human family.
 And above all, be genuine.

-Practice doesn’t just make perfect, it makes permanent.
+Practice doesn’t just make perfect; it makes it permanent.
 Once you decide you want to change – and have the guts to focus on this change even if you cannot save face, you simply practice.
-Eventually your practice will become habit and you are on your way to becoming a more effective leader.
+Eventually, your practice will become a habit, and you will be on your way to becoming a more effective leader.

 Have Patience, Persevere

-Once you’ve decided and vowed to change, enlisting courage and working to reprogram yourself with practice, you must next vow to never give up.
+Once you’ve decided and vowed to change, enlisting courage and working on reprogramming yourself with practice, you must next vow never to give up.
 Have patience because this is a process – you may have to deprogram years and even decades of habits – habits of perception and how you view others.

 Habits are easy for us and take little energy to execute – and we are driven to rely on habit.
 Thus, you may find yourself frustrated and feel you should have just changed instantly.
-You may feel if you were a good person you would change.
+You may feel if you were a good person, you would change.
 So don’t worry; it often takes time.
-If you are genuine, and are working these steps, you will eventually be victorious over yourself.
+If you are genuine and are working on these steps, you will eventually be victorious over yourself.